 Second, we must do a much better job of understanding the impacts of the oil industry on the people and environment of the Gulf of Mexico — and balancing those impacts with the needs of other industries that rely on the Gulf.

 And third, we have to make sure that when things do go wrong, we have the resources to fix the damage.
 Currently, our laws limit the liability that oil companies face for the spills they cause.
 Industry argues that without those laws, companies won’t be able to afford to insure their activities.
 But that approach effectively forces the American taxpayers, especially the people of the Gulf region, to accept the risks of industry self-regulation.

 As a result, oil companies are still playing with bombs they don't know how to defuse.
-And when things go wrong, it’s still American taxpayers who will be forced to deal with the fallout.
+And when things go wrong, it’s still American taxpayers who will be forced to deal with the financial and environmental fallout.

 Consider, by contrast, our approach to auto safety.
 Even as the number of people driving has soared in recent decades, the number of vehicular deaths has plummeted.
 Why?
 Because the federal government — despite fierce industry opposition — required auto manufacturers to install safety systems like antilock brakes that reduce the number of accidents, and devices like airbags that minimize injuries when accidents do occur.
 Almost every state requires drivers to carry insurance, and high-risk drivers have to pay more to get it.

 We must do better.
-This administration has already shown us what it looks like when we ignore scientists, dismiss safety and health experts, and fail to prepare for disaster.
-People all over the country are scared, sick, and hurting.
-The lessons of the Deepwater Horizon disaster still resonate ten years later.
+The lessons of the Deepwater Horizon disaster still resonate today.
 It’s not too late to heed them.